 I can be found on Twitter here, where I mainly communicate in drag queen gifs and emoji.
-When not involved in poetry, I am usually doing cross stitch or playing Nintendo games.
+When not involved in poetry, I am usually visiting museums, sewing quilts or playing Nintendo games.

 You can also email me if you’d prefer: firstname.lastname@example.org

 Selected Publication History

 4 Poems, Goldfish 2: An Anthology of Writing from Goldsmiths, Published by Goldsmiths College.

 Things I Miss, RAUM, Vol 1.
 Issue 2